 "The confrontation that we are seeing in France is interesting," Gordon told hosts John Kiriakou and Brian Becker.

-"President Macron's strategic response is to be the French Ronald Reagan or the French Margaret Thatcher and take into France the mantle of the conqueror over organized labor.
+"President Macron's strategic response is to be the French Ronald Reagan or the French Margaret Thatcher and take into France the mantle of the conqueror over organized labour.
 That's what these disputes are really about," he noted.

 "The genesis of this is that France's railway sector is a very important part of its economy.
 If you look at a map of continental Europe, you can see that you can't travel from Eastern Europe to Spain and Portugal without going through France.
 You need land access to be able to travel through France to have a European market.
 Macron is facing pressure from the European Commission to open up the French economy to competition," Gordon explained.